zzhenhao/SWE-Challenge1/README.md

 - This endpoint takes in 2 parameters (start/end) and will return all users with salary the ranges between the start and end value.

 endpoint #3 (/users)
-- This endpoint takes in 1 parameter (sort) and returns the list in the sorted order specified.
+- This endpoint takes in 1 parameter (Sort) and returns the list in the sorted order specified.
 In this case, the parameter should either be "Ascending" or "Descending".